gutiantian123Abc/leetcode/Design/FaceBook_NewsFeed.md

 Basically there are two common approaches here – push and pull.

-For a push system, once a user has published a feed, we immediately pushing this feed (actually the pointer to the feed) to all his friends.
+For a push system,
+once a user has published a feed, we immediately pushing this feed (actually the pointer to the feed) to all his friends.
 The advantage is that when fetching feed, you don’t need to go through your friends list and get feeds for each of them.
 It significantly reduces read operation.
 However, the downside is also obvious.
 It increases write operation especially for people with a large number of friends.

-For a pull system, feeds are only fetched when users are loading their home pages.
+For a pull system,
+feeds are only fetched when users are loading their home pages.
 So feed data doesn’t need to be sent right after it’s created.
 You can see that this approach optimizes for write operation, but can be quite slow to fetch data even after using denormalization (check our previous post if you don’t understand this).

 Both approaches work well at certain circumstances and it’s always better to understand their pros and cons.

-Selective fanout
+Selective fanout,
 The process of pushing an activity to all your friends or followers is called a fanout.
 So the push approach is also called fanout on write, while the pull approach is fanout on load.

 Here I’d like to ask if you have any approaches to further optimize the fanout process?